chartbrew/chartbrew/docs/deployment/README.md

 * `CB_DB_USERNAME` and `CB_DB_PASSWORD` are used for authentication with the DB.

-* `REACT_APP_CLIENT_HOST` is the address of the client application and is used by the client to be aware of its own address (not as important)
+* `VITE_APP_CLIENT_HOST` is the address of the client application and is used by the client to be aware of its own address (not as important)

+* `VITE_APP_CLIENT_PORT` The port number where your client application will run from.

-* `REACT_APP_API_HOST` this is used for the client application to know where to make the API requests.
+* `VITE_APP_API_HOST` this is used for the client application to know where to make the API requests.
 This is the address of the API (backend).

 If the setup fails in any way, please double-check that the environmental variables are set correctly.
 Check that both API and Client apps are running, and if you can't get it running, please [open a new issue](https://github.com/chartbrew/chartbrew/issues/new) with as much info as you can share (logs, vars).